nbrest/kamehouse/installation.md

 # Installation:

-* Deploy as a standard war into the webapps directory of your tomcat installation
+* Deploy each module that compiles to war as a standard war into the webapps directory of your tomcat installation

 ## Tomcat: